 The Franklin County District prepares and presents to the Department of Education a plan for the delivery of services that meet the requirements of the law.
 The purpose of the plan is to ensure that all children have a fair, equal, and significant opportunity to meet the challenging state standards.

 The plan is developed in consultation with parents and staff, using the number of students eligible for free and reduced lunches under the Richard Russell National School Lunch Act to supplement general local and state funding awards, in an effort to promote student success and achievement.
 The plan includes 3 elements:

 Comprehensive Needs Assessment

 Title I funds are used only to supplement, not supplant, state and local funds.
-The Franklin County School District uses state and local funds to provide educational services to schools receiving Title I assistance.
+The Franklin County School District uses state and local funds to provide educational services for schools receiving Title I assistance.
 Parents who have children in Title I schools have the right to request information about the professional qualifications of teachers and paraprofessionals.

 In addition, parents shall be provided:

-Schools will notify parents by letter, if their child is taught by a teacher who is not highly qualified for four consecutive weeks.
+Schools will notify parents by letter if their child is taught by a teacher who is not highly qualified for four consecutive weeks.

 2021-22 FCSD Family Compact Agreement English & Spanish